MiguelSanLeon/holidays-survey/README.md

 - As a user, I would like to be able to see the survey result filtered by age group or gender.
     - The survey results can be filtered by age group or gender.
 - As a user, I would like to be able to choose which age group or gender I want to see the results of.
-    - The results can be filtered by male of female and by age group.
+    - The results can be filtered by male or female and by age group.
 - As a user, I would like to be able to see different filtered result before exit.
     - The program allows the user to do as many result tables as he/she wishes before exit.